LOS Channel

 -

-- is the density of liquid water in gm/m3.
+— the density of liquid water in gm/m3.

 -

-- is the specific attenuation coefficient and depends on frequency.
+— the specific attenuation coefficient and depends on the frequency.

-The model of attenuation in clouds and fog is valid for frequencies 10-1000 GHz.
-The units of the specific attenuation coefficient are (dB/km)/(g/m3).
+The attenuation model in clouds and fog is valid for frequencies of 10-1000 GHz.
+The units of measurement of the specific attenuation coefficient are (dB/km)/(g/m3).

-To calculate the total attenuation of narrowband signals on a path, the function multiplies the specific attenuation by the path length .
-The total attenuation is equal to .
+To calculate the total attenuation of narrowband signals on a path, the function multiplies the specific attenuation by the path length. .
+The total attenuation is .

 Signal attenuation model in the presence of precipitation

-This model calculates the attenuation of signals propagating through rainfall areas.
-Rainfall attenuation is the dominant attenuation mechanism and can vary from location to location and from year to year.
+This model calculates the attenuation of signals propagating through areas where precipitation occurs.
+Rain attenuation is the dominant attenuation mechanism and can vary from place to place and from year to year.

-Electromagnetic signals are attenuated as they propagate through the rainfall region.
-The model calculates the specific attenuation (attenuation per kilometre) of a signal as a function of rain intensity, signal frequency, polarisation and elevation angle of the path.
-The specific attenuation, , is modelled as a power law as a function of rain intensity
+Electromagnetic signals are attenuated as they propagate through the precipitation area.
+The model calculates the specific attenuation (attenuation per kilometer) of a signal as a function of rain intensity, signal frequency, polarization, and elevation angle of the trajectory.
+Specific attenuation, , is modeled as a power law depending on the intensity of rain

 ,